entropic-security/xgadget/README.md

 * `bench_setup_ubuntu.sh` downloads and builds 10 consecutive Linux kernels (versions `5.0.1` to `5.0.10` - with `x86_64_defconfig`).
 * `cargo bench`, among other benchmarks, searches all 10 kernels for common gadgets.

-On an i7-9700K (8C/8T, 3.6GHz base, 4.9 GHz max, e.g. an older-gen consumer CPU) machine with `gcc` version 8.4.0: the average runtime, to process *all ten 54MB kernels simultaneously* with a max gadget length of 5 instructions and full-match search for all gadget types (ROP, JOP, and syscall gadgets), is *only 31 seconds*!
+On an i7-9700K (8C/8T, 3.6GHz base, 4.9 GHz max) machine with `gcc` version 8.4.0: the average runtime, to process *all ten 54MB kernels simultaneously* with a max gadget length of 5 instructions and full-match search for all gadget types (ROP, JOP, and syscall gadgets), is *only 5.8 seconds*!
+Including partial matches as well takes *just 7.2 seconds*.

-Note this is a statistical benchmark that samples from many iterations, and requires a lot of RAM (> 32GB).
-If you just want to run `xgadget` on the 10 kernels once, use `./benches/run_on_bench_kernels.sh`.

-Searching all 10 kernels for *both* partial and full matches is still in beta, no benchmarks yet (implemented but not yet optimized).
-Because of the performance hit and the lower utility of partial gadget matches, this search option is disabled by default.
-It can be enabled with the `--partial-match` flag for the CLI, or via setting a configuration bit, e.g. `search_config |=  xgadget::SearchConfig::PART`, for the library API.
-Conversely, removing default options improves performance: searching all 10 kernels for only ROP gadgets (ignoring JOP and syscall gadgets) takes just 22 seconds. `xgadget` is designed to scale for large binaries while being easily configurable.

 ### Acknowledgements